aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 13. **MainScene** should already be open, but if it's not, go to Assets > Scenes > and open MainScene.
 It is time to begin playing the game to test it out.

 14. Hit **play**.
 The goal is to avoid enemies and escape from the haunted house.
 Play around a bit - lose a couple times and try to win if you want.
 This will send some sample data to your API Gateway with a POST which will trigger the Lambda function to send it to your Kinesis stream so that the data ends up in your S3 bucket.
 Don't worry about trying to send a lot of data now, you will ingest a lot of sample data to your bucket in the next step.

+* If you are getting an error, or a **Not Found** message, double check your API URL is correct and has the /KinesisProducer path at the end. (or the corresponding name of the Lambda function you created).

 15. Stop playing the game and monitor how your Kinesis Firehose stream is performing.
 Go to the **AWS Management Console**, click **Kinesis** and find your **Kinesis Firehose delivery stream**.